Bottom-Up, Not Top-Down: A Different Approach to Emotional Healing.

 What "top-down" actually means

-Most therapeutic approaches, whether traditional psychotherapy, CBT, hypnotherapy, or even rapid modalities like Rapid Transformational Therapy (RTT), work through the mind.
+Many therapeutic approaches, whether traditional psychotherapy, CBT, hypnotherapy, or even rapid modalities like Rapid Transformational Therapy (RTT), work through the mind.
 They access painful memories, reframe the meaning attached to them, and help you build new thought patterns.
 RTT, for example, uses hypnosis to access the subconscious, uncover when and why an issue originated, and then reprogram the response through repeated listening to personalised recordings.

-These are sophisticated approaches and I have respect for them.
+These are sophisticated approaches, and I have respect for them.
 The question is not whether they work, but where they work.
 They operate within what I think of as a self-reinforcing system: the triangle between your thoughts and emotions, your bodily sensations, and your actions and habits.
 These three domains reinforce each other constantly, creating stable patterns that feel like identity.
 Top-down therapy works within this system, adjusting the mental and emotional components and hoping the body and behaviour follow.

 Whilst this works for some people, for many others it does not.
 Perhaps the mind won't let them go there.
 Perhaps they need something that goes deeper, something that isn't mediated or accessible by the mind.